-The Law Center has been handling adoptions for nearly 20 years, and its founders for even longer prior to The Law Center’s opening in 2003.
+The Law Center has been handling adoptions for over 20 years, and its founders for even longer prior to The Law Center’s opening in 2002.
 Our Wisconsin family law attorneys are very proud to practice in this area of law.

 - Assisted Reproduction

 - Child in Need of Protection and/or Services (CHIPS)